craftaro/EpicHeads/README.md

-## DeluxeHeads
+## EpicHeads
-Search over 17,000 unique, artistic heads which are perfect for builders and servers with the nice DeluxeHeads resource.</br>
+Search over 17,000 unique, artistic heads which are perfect for builders and servers with the nice EpicHeads resource.</br>
 Quality, performance, and support are my priorities for this resource.
 Purchase it for $2.99 (sometimes cheaper with sales).
 > **Note:**  Please consider purchasing this resource on Spigot if you want to really support me.
 </br>